BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 Both BigCommerce and Shopify let you import product data using a CSV file.

 In terms of exporting your data, Shopify allows you to export to CSV format.
 BigCommerce is more flexible in that it allows you to export to both CSV and XML.
-So a slight win for BigCommerce in this area.
+So I’d give a slight win to BigCommerce here.

-BigCommerce and Shopify aren’t great when it comes to importing or exporting other types of content however — neither platform provides an obvious or easy way to import or export blog posts and static pages out of the box.
+BigCommerce and Shopify aren’t great when it comes to importing or exporting other types of content however — I couldn’t find an obvious or easy way to import or export blog posts and static pages using either platform.

 (That said, third-party apps can help in this regard — more on apps shortly).